 Nicki has been honored to work with the AECEA over the past few years to work toward a future of well educated and recognized early childhood educators in Alberta.
 She graduated from the University of Alberta with a Master’s of Education in Early Learning in 2013 and is currently enrolled in the flex Early Learning and Care PhD program at the University of Toronto.
-Nicki serves as the Executive Director for Child Development Dayhomes, Edmonton and Fort McMurray, and is a member of the Alberta Early Learning and Care Leaders Caucus, a member of the End Poverty Edmonton - Early Learning and Child Care Steering Committee and the program advisory for the MacEwan ELCC program and has served on many boards and committees including the Alberta Family Child Care Association and the Success by Six Council of Partners.
+Nicki serves as the Executive Director for Child Development Dayhomes, Edmonton and Fort McMurray, and is a member of the Alberta Early Learning and Care Leaders Caucus, a member of the End Poverty Edmonton Council for Early Learning and Care and the program advisory for the MacEwan ELCC program and has served on many boards and committees including the Alberta Family Child Care Association and the Success by Six Council of Partners.
 She believes in a strong professional association for early childhood educators and value the professionals working with young children for the very important work we all do.

 Board of Directors

 Amanda has worked in the field of Early Childhood Education for almost 20 years in preschools, school age and mixed age early learning programs.
 She holds a Bachelor’s Degree in Early Childhood Care and Education with certification in Special Needs and Infant Toddler.
 In the Northwest region, Amanda oversees contracts for three prevention and early intervention programs that advocates for high quality, inclusive care in the early years for the betterment of children and families throughout the region.
 Amanda is also a distance instructor at Grande Prairie Regional College and is a member of the Alberta Early Learning and Care Leaders Caucus.
 She forms her own practice around advocating for all children to have the right to equitable learning opportunities that promote the unique value and dignity of families we encounter; something which she believes must be embedded within the practice of early childhood educators.